-How to take it
+How to take Champix

 Before starting Champix, decide on a date in the second week of treatment on which to stop smoking.

-- Take 1 tablet a day for the first 3 days, then 2 tablets a day for the rest of the course.
+Take 1 tablet a day for the first 3 days, then 2 tablets a day (1 in the morning, 1 in the evening) for the rest of the course.

 Champix stimulates nicotinic receptors in the brain, which relieves the craving and withdrawal symptoms you can get when you stop smoking.